Membrane-Associated Self-Assembly for Cellular Decision Making: Conclusion

 An advantage of membrane-associated self-assembly as a sensing mechanism is to naturally ``package'' the molecules it senses, whether receptors\cite{traub2003sorting} or RNA\cite{cadena2012self}.
+In this way, the assembly threshold serves a dual purpose also as a \textit{decision threshold}\cite{floyd2025limits}.
 Moreover, self-assembly is responsive to increases in receptor densities beyond the target threshold (Fig.~\ref{fig:sensing-comparison}).
-Abrupt increases in external stimuli (such as Calcium) would be rapidly (i.e. seconds\cite{thomas2017quantitative}) followed by increasing assembly, as seen in excitable cells\cite{wu2009ca2}.
+Abrupt increases in external stimuli (such as Calcium) that push well past the assembly threshold would be rapidly (i.e. seconds\cite{thomas2017quantitative}) followed by increasing assembly, as seen in excitable cells\cite{wu2009ca2}, and consistent with the timescales we predict.
 Maintaining homeostasis in cells, including in cell crawling and endocytosis, requires active energy input to recycle receptors on/off the membrane\cite{mettlen2018regulation}, but our model demonstrates that this necessary activity can be coupled to downhill self-assembly to relax to the homeostatic ``set point'' for receptor density.
 The disadvantage of this mechanism is that it is not well-suited for sensitive detection of ultra-dilute components like a single receptor that is possible via signal transduction\cite{bialek2005physical,ten2016fundamental}, as that would not be sufficient to promote assembly.
-Close to the decision threshold, there are large fluctuations in assembly due the sharpness of the transition, and living systems may operate near this threshold: For endocytosis, about 50\% of initiated assembly events are observed to be unsuccessful\cite{loerke2009cargo}.
+Close to the threshold, there are large fluctuations in assembly with slower equilibration times, but living systems may operate near this threshold: For endocytosis, about 50\% of initiated assembly events are observed to be unsuccessful\cite{loerke2009cargo}.

-By expanding beyond the three distinct components incorporated here, we expect our model to reproduce the phenomenology of ‘multifarious’ self-assembly models, where diverse subunits facilitate tunable, separable condensates\cite{jacobs2021self}, optimal assembly kinetics\cite{jhaveri2024discovering,jacobs2015rational}, and programmable nucleation and classification\cite{evans2024pattern}.
-With dozens of distinct, multivalent components the norm in eukaryotic biology in both structured and disordered assemblies\cite{yuan2024ubiquitin,mondal2022multivalent}, these systems could be tuned to establish multiple detection limits for distinct receptors by exploiting the sensitivity of nucleation to variations in concentration (or affinities), demonstrating nucleation-driven pattern recognition\cite{evans2024pattern,zhong2017associative} in living systems.
+By expanding beyond the three distinct components incorporated here, we expect our model to reproduce the phenomenology of ‘multifarious’ self-assembly models, where diverse subunits facilitate tunable, separable condensates\cite{jacobs2021self}, optimal assembly kinetics\cite{jhaveri2024discovering,jacobs2015rational}, and programmable classification\cite{evans2024pattern}.
+The same assembly subunit (like clathrin) could be tuned to establish multiple detection limits for distinct receptors by exploiting the sensitivity of nucleation to variations in concentration or affinities, demonstrating nucleation-driven pattern recognition\cite{evans2024pattern,zhong2017associative} in living systems.